okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/role-assignment/index.md

 > **Note:** All Users and Groups can be represented using either [All Users](/docs/reference/api/users/#list-users) or [All Groups](/docs/reference/api/groups/#list-groups) links.
 There is no functional difference between the two.

 > **Note:** If you use a Role with permissions that don't apply to the resources in the Resource Set, the admin Role will have no effect.
-For example, the `okta.users.profile.manage` permission gives the admin no privileges if it is granted to a Resource Set that only included `https://${yourOktaDomain}/api/v1/groups/${targetGroupId}` resources.
-If you want the admin to be able to manage the Users within the group the Resource Set must include the corresponding `https://${yourOktaDomain}/api/v1/groups/${targetGroupId}/users` resource.
+For example, the `okta.users.profile.manage` permission gives the admin no privileges if it is granted to a Resource Set that only includes `https://${yourOktaDomain}/api/v1/groups/${targetGroupId}` resources.
+If you want the admin to be able to manage the Users within the group, the Resource Set must include the corresponding `https://${yourOktaDomain}/api/v1/groups/${targetGroupId}/users` resource.

 #### Binding member identifiers
 To specify Binding Members, use the REST URL of the corresponding Okta API: